-Before the outbreak of World War I, Cologne had grown into a major centre for trade and commerce, and encompassed roughly 700,000 citizens.
+Before the outbreak of World War I, Cologne had grown into a major center for trade and commerce and encompassed roughly 700,000 citizens.
 After the Second World War, Cologne was in ruins and almost all of its former population had either fled or been victims of the air raids.

 Today, Cologne is a modern city that plays host to the headquarters of many prestigious organizations, notably art-book publisher Taschen, automotive manufacturer Ford Europe and national German airline Lufthansa and its subsidiary, Lufthansa CityLine.

 River cruise ships in Cologne dock right in the heart of Cologne.
 This beautiful city is just steps away, and areas further out are easily accessible by public transportation.

 Cologne offers a pleasant array of notable sights, rich history and unique experiences.
 Many major attractions are located in the city centre and are easily within walking distance of each other.

 Among the best ways to spend your day:

 - River cruisers staying late in the evening may wish to take part in one of the most fascinating dining experiences you’re likely to have.
 At Unsichtbar (Invisible), diners choose their meals from a gallery beforehand and are then led into a completely darkened dining room by a personal butler, who is blind.
 Your butler will assist you in everything, from pouring wine to locating your food – all in total darkness.
 Rather than being a negative, the focus here is on textures, tastes and smells and arguably heightens the culinary experience, while at the same time giving recognition to the world that the visually impaired live in every day.
 It’s also incredibly popular – those wishing to dine here on weekends usually have to make reservations between two and three months in advance.